donaldmorganjr/CAP-ES-Pamphlet/README.md

 With that in mind, use common sense and the tools you are issued along with the following communications training to set your path.

-Note: If you have a FCC issued General Radiotelephone Operator License, this will [qualify you for advancement to 1st LT](https://www.gocivilairpatrol.com/media/cms/R_355_D1A3C2A66AF7A.pdf) after completion of your Education and Training modules in Level 1 and Level 2 Part 1.
+Note: If you have a FCC issued General Radiotelephone Operator License (GROL) this will [qualify you for advancement to 1st LT](https://www.gocivilairpatrol.com/media/cms/R_355_D1A3C2A66AF7A.pdf) after completion of your Education and Training modules in Level 1 and Level 2 Part 1.
+The GROL will eventually be a requirement for the Communications Unit Leader (CUL, being rebranded as COML so you'll see both acronyms) so it is something to keep in mind if you are going down the Communications track as your primary goal.

 The first tier of communications training is called ICUT, or "Introductory Communications User Training."
 The NTIA requires that all members using radios meet that minimum level of training or be immediately supervised by a person meeting that minimum training.